ymzuiku/gojest/README.md

 ## use

-In your project run, that's all:
+In your project run:

 ```sh
 gojest
 ```

+And when your keydown:

+- a: Test all
+- f: Focus test first fail
+- c: Test all and not use cache
+- q: Quit

 ## other